 The Indus (Sindhu) River System

+Indus River passes through Ladakh and Baltistan after flowing in the Northwest direction between Ladakh and Zanskar range.
 It forms a spectacular gorge near Gilgit in Jammu and Kashmir and enters Pakistan near Chilas in the Dardistan region.

 In India, the length of the Indus is 1,114km, and its total length is 2,880km.
-It is one of the largest river basins of the world, which covers an area of 11,65,000sq km, out of which 321,289 sq km is in India.
+It is one of the largest river basins in the world and covers an area of 11,65,000sq km, out of which 321,289 sq km is in India.

 Indus river system

-Tributaries of the Indus river system
+Tributaries of the Indus River system

-- Right bank tributaries: It finally emerges out of the hills near Attock where it meets the Kabul river on its right bank.
+• Right bank tributaries: It finally emerges out of the hills near Attock where it meets the Kabul river on its right bank.
 The other right bank tributaries are including the Khurram, the Tochi, the Gomal, the Viboa, and the Sangar.
 All these rivers originate from the Suleiman ranges.

-- Left bank tributaries: Panjnad– As the Indus river flows Southward its left bank tributaries are known as Panjnad, these are the five rivers of Punjab; The Satluj, the Beas, the Ravi, the Chenab, and the Jhelum.
+• Left bank tributaries: Panjnad– As the Indus River flows Southward its left bank tributaries are known as Panjnad, these are the five rivers of Punjab; The Satluj, the Beas, the Ravi, the Chenab, and the Jhelum.
 All these rivers meet in Mithankot in Pakistan and finally, it discharges into the Arabian Sea, East of Karachi.

 Panjnad